DIPlib/diplib/src/documentation/main.md

 routines to use the new infrastructure.
 See \ref workplan for progress and a detailed list of what still needs to be done.

-The *DIPimage* toolbox is being updated to optimally use *DIPlib* 3.0.
+The *DIPimage* toolbox is being updated to optimally use *DIPlib 3*.
 This means that some of the *MATLAB* code is being replaced with calls to *DIPlib*, and the low-level interface (`dip_*` functions) disappears.
 The internal representation of images has also changed.
 However, we strive